 Over a million self employed freelancers have gone into debt since the pandemic began due to late payment.
 This startling revelation was detailed in a report released by the IPSE (The association of independent professionals and the self employed) along with digital bank starling.

-Research was undertaken by the parties to assess the major impact covid-19 has had on the UK’s self employed sector.
+Research was undertaken by the parties to assess the major impact covid-19 has had on the UK’s self employment sector.
 The research found that 23% of freelancers have had to get a credit card to help with their finances whilst one in seven have had to use their overdrafts.
 27% are reported to have used up their savings and 18% are saying they will need to borrow money to pay their tax bills.

 The Uk’s freelance population was said to be at around the five million mark prior to the pandemic.
 This has now reportedly shrunk to 4.56m following a big drop in demand for freelance work.